makerdao/community/README.md

 ### [Grants Program](grants/README.md)

-One of the most important initiatives at MakerDAO is identifying and incentivizing third-party talent to contribute to the Maker ecosystem.
-The initial iteration of this granting process is dedicated to bootstrapping projects with small to midsize grants.
-The allocated funds are only released when teams reach predetermined milestones.
-Successful projects may also gain access to internal consulting resources.
+The MakerDAO Community grants program is designed to directly support projects that increase Dai adoption, support emerging economies, open up new markets, provide novel uses for the stablecoin, or otherwise further the principles of the MakerDAO Foundation.

 ### [Hackathons](hackathons/README.md)

 MakerDAO participates in a number of Hackathons every year.
-This section contains some information about how to request that we participate in an upcoming hackathon.
+This section contains some information about how to request our participation in an upcoming event.

 ### How to get involved